certara/pyDarwin/docs/Example2.rst

 +----------------------------+--------------------------+----------------------------+

 This gives a search space of 3 x 2 x 2 x 3 x 2 x 3 x 2 x 5 x 3 x 2 = 12960 models.
 We'll use the :ref:`Gaussian Process<GP_desc>` algorithm for the search,
 with a population size of 40 models, for up to 7 iterations.
-We'll run the downhill (1 and 2 bit search) each 5 iterations.
-The dowhill step will be done starting with 2 models.
+We'll run the downhill (1 and 2 bit local search) each 5 iterations.
+The dowhill step will be done starting with the 2 models that are in different niches, that is differ by at least the niche radius.
 The models are selected as the best in each of the two best niches.
 To selected the best models in each of 2 niches, first the best model in the entire population is identified.
 This will be the model for the first niche.
 Then all models within a :ref:`niche radius<Niche Radius>` of 2 are identified.
 The best in the 2nd niche then is the best model that is not in a niche.
 In this way we ensure that the downhill step is done starting with 2 models that are at least somewhat dissimilar (by at least a distance of 2).
 Commonly the :ref:`niche radius<Niche Radius>` would be larger than 2,